Batman: The Doom That Came to Gotham (film): Production

 The film was announced at San Diego Comic-Con in July 2022.
 The voice cast was then revealed in December of that same year.
-David Giuntoli reprises his role as Batman from Batman: Soul of the Dragon (2021), alongside both Navid Negahban and Emily O'Brien reprising their roles as Ra's al Ghul and Talia from the then recently released Gotham Knights video game.
+A few actors reprise their roles from other DC media such as David Giuntoli, who reprises his role as Batman from Batman: Soul of the Dragon (2021), Brian George as Alfred Pennyworth from Batman: The Killing Joke and Batman vs. Teenage Mutant Ninja Turtles, both Navid Negahban and Emily O'Brien reprising their roles as Ra's al Ghul and Talia from the then recently released Gotham Knights video game, and William Salyers reprising his role of The Penguin from both Batman: Return of the Caped Crusaders and Batman vs. Two-Face.

 On February 2, 2023, James Gunn confirmed that all DC animated films are being released and labeled as DC Elseworlds.

 Release

 The film was released on home media on Blu-ray, 4K, and video on demand by Warner Bros.
 Discovery Home Entertainment on March 28, 2023.

 Reception

 Writing for Flickering Myth, Hasitha Fernando praised the film as an effective adaption; highlighting the voice acting, horror elements, and the animation, saying the latter was reminiscent of Batman: The Animated Series "with a modern edge."
 Reviewer Jackson Luken similarly praised the film as an effective adaptation of its unique Lovecraftian elements, but found that the plot was distracted by "cameos" of other DC characters.
 Brian Costello of Common Sense Media described the film as "another superhero animated movie that's best enjoyed by the fans, who will probably have a lot to argue about with this one.".